Alaa Muhrez’s Experience of Discrimination in Working Life

 First Alaa Muhrez and her husband moved to a village near Leipzig, then they moved to Berlin.
 Alaa describes experiences of discrimination that she…

 In the wake of the crisis in Syria, Alaa Muhrez and her husband fled to Egypt after 2013.
-After the installation of the new president in Egypt, the problems for fugitives increased there.
+After the installation of the new president in Egypt, the problems for refugees increased there.
 It became more and more difficult to find work, so Alaa and her husband decided to go to Germany.
 From Egypt to Italy she and her husband went by a small boat with 400 other people on it.
 They changed the boat several times.
 “If you got up, you couldn’t sit down again,” explains Alaa, that’s how crowded it was.
 After the dangerous journey, they arrived in Catania, Sicily.
 There their personal details were recorded.
 They knew that it could be difficult to apply for a residence permit in Italy to continue their journey, so they did not wait for their papers to be received.

 The interview with Alaa Muhrez was conducted by We Refugees Archive in Berlin on June 30, 2020.